alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 When planning the trip, we knew that we would be tired after two weeks of traveling, so we decided to book a few days to relax on the beach.
 There was some back and forth regarding the maxim number of days we could spend at the beach without dying of boredom :)

-We chose to spend those days in Phu Quoc, Vietnam's Pearl Island, in a remote resort in the western part of the island, not even close to the main city.
+We chose to spend those days in Phu Quoc, in a remote resort in the western part of the island, not even close to the main city.
 We had our own bungalow, very close to the sea.

 Being in the Gulf of Thailand, the island has fine sand and blue warm water.
-Swimming was great both during the day and the night.
+It's rightfully called Vietnam's Pearl Island.
+Swimming there was great both during the day and the night.

 <figure>
   <img src="/img/vietnam/phu-quoc.jpg" alt="">